specklesystems/speckle-docs/user/FAQs.md

 ## Why can't I see anything in the 3D Viewer?

 Our 3D Viewer only supports visualizing geometry.
 If you're sending any data that doesn't have a supported geometrical representation it will not be visible, for example when sending a list of Levels or Revit Family and Type names.
-You'll always be able to explore the raw data of a Stream in the JSON editor inside the commit page.
+You'll always be able to explore the raw data of a Stream in the commit page, however.

 ## I forgot my password 🤔